 2 bodies found, 20 missing in massive mudslide in central Japan

-Two bodies were found, about 20 people remained missing and at least 10 houses were destroyed on Saturday in a massive mudslide triggered by torrential rain in central Japan, local authorities said.
+Two people were feared dead and about 20 others remained missing Saturday following a massive mudslide triggered by torrential rain in central Japan, local authorities said.

-The disaster occurred at about 10:30am local time in Atami city in Shizuoka prefecture, as heavy rainfall swept areas along the Pacific coast in central and eastern Japan.
+The disaster occurred at about 10:30 am local time in Atami city in Shizuoka prefecture southwest of Tokyo, as heavy rainfall swept areas along the Pacific coast in central and eastern Japan.

+Around 21,000 households in Atami, a spot for hot spa resorts, were ordered to ensure their safety immediately as the local government issued the highest level of evacuation alert.

 The Shizuoka prefectural government has called for help from the Self-Defense Forces in disaster relief.